 Garland and Bows for a Green and White Christmas

-The real-touch Norfolk Pine garland has a droopy, sparse appearance that can enhanced by adding ribbons or stems.
+The real-touch Norfolk Pine garland has a droopy, sparse appearance that can be enhanced by adding ribbons or stems.
 I added a golden paper chain to it.

 Sparkly Paper Chains